hapax/hapax.github.io/fun.md

 ---

 In the tradition of dorky, maximalist websites, here are a few things I enjoy when I'm not doing science.
-Under construction!
+(Page under construction!)

 [//]: # ### Writing/reading